-

 “The use of particular colors, cartoon and comic book images, animals, child and youth-orientated references and names of games such as Piggy Payout, Fluffy Favourites, Pirate Princess and Jack and the Beanstalk are likely, alone or in combination, to enhance appeal to under-18s,” read the letter.

-Read also: Lottoland launched the lottery in Bitcoins“We appreciate that there may be difficult and nuanced decisions to be made, particularly in cases where imagery and characters, which might have appeal to both children and adults, is used,” read the letter.
+Read also: Hottest bonuses at various casinos in October 2017 Week 2“We appreciate that there may be difficult and nuanced decisions to be made, particularly in cases where imagery and characters, which might have appeal to both children and adults, is used,” read the letter.

 The UK CAP Code clearly states that gambling marketing “must be socially responsible and take into account the need to protect children, young people and other vulnerable persons from harm or exploitation.”